ConfordH/Natours/README.md

 ## Overview

 Natours is a modern and visually appealing website designed to showcase exciting tours for adventurous individuals.
-The site is built with HTML, CSS, and includes some interactive elements using JavaScript.
+The site is built with CSS, and includes some interactive elements.
 It features a responsive design to ensure a seamless experience across various devices.

 ## Project Structure

 - **index.html:** The main HTML file containing the structure of the Natours website.
 - **css/style.css:** The CSS file for styling the entire website.
 - **img/:** Directory containing images used in the project.
-- **js/:** Directory containing potential JavaScript files (not provided in the HTML).

 ## Features